-Today's organisations have a deluge of data to wade through.
+Today’s organizations have a deluge of data to wade through.
 If you loaded all of the world’s digital data – photos, videos, documents, etc. – onto a bunch of iPad Air tablets, the resulting stack would reach two-thirds of the distance to the moon!

 Success in managing the data deluge starts with data aggregation and analytics.
-This, in turn, depends upon data centre solutions that offer the reliable service, flexible connectivity, experienced managers, and the physical security with access controls and environmental monitoring that enables big data to work for you.
-Investing in data centre services that meet these requirements is often the difference between being overwhelmed by data, and being able to extract valuable and actionable conclusions from it.
+This, in turn, depends upon data center solutions that offer the reliable service, flexible connectivity, experienced managers, and the physical security with access controls and environmental monitoring that enables big data to work for you.
+Investing in data center services that meet these requirements is often the difference between being overwhelmed by data, and being able to extract valuable and actionable conclusions from it.

 Harnessing the data deluge for cyber security